-Cash generated from operations amounted to €48.8 million, an increase of €1.7 million over 2013.
-In 2014 the Group's investments amounted to a cash outflow of €30.6 million.
-If one excludes the investment in the joint venture of €6.6 million, and associate of €4.5 million, €20.1 million investment in property, plant, equipment and intangible assets are €0.7 million more than the value invested in 2013 as the Group maintains an intensive investment programme through which it is upgrading its various networks and launching new technologies which enable the provision of improved services and innovative products.
-One of the main initiatives which gained momentum during the year under review is investments in Fibre-tothe-Home (FTTH).
-Investments in FTTH will be maintained in the coming years and complimented with investments in 4G to ensure that GO customers continue to enjoy the best possible fixed-line and mobile broadband experience.
+Cash generated from operations amounted to €36.8 million, a decrease of €3.6 million over 2014, mainly as a direct consequence of the spin-off process and the balances between GO and Malta Properties Company p.l.c..
+In 2015 the Group's investments amounted to a cash outflow of €33.4 million, of which €7.5 million represent additional investment in Cablenet.
+Investments in property, plant, equipment and intangible assets amounted to €25.9 million, €5.8 million more than the value invested in 2014, as the Group maintains an intensive investment programme through which it is upgrading its various networks and launching new technologies which enable the provision of improved services and innovative products.
+This year GO launched its 4G network whilst it also maintained momentum in the continued rollout of its Fibre-to-the-Home (FTTH) network.
+The rollout of the 4G network will be complete during the first half of 2016, whilst the investments in FTTH will be maintained in the coming years.
+Through these investments GO will ensure that its customers continue to enjoy the best possible fixed-line and mobile broadband experience.